 YWCA CHANGING GEARS is a Free 23-week Class 1 Truck Driving Training Program for Women

-This Project-Based Labour Market Training (PBLMT) program offers training to women to gain the skills necessary to obtain their Class 1 Drivers Licence.
+This Project-Based Labour Market Training (PBLMT) program offers training to eligible women to gain the skills necessary to obtain their Class 1 Drivers Licence.

 - Class 1 Driver training and on-the-road practice (city and mountain)

 - Air-brake Certification

 - Defensive driving, Extreme driving Courses

 - Self-defense training

 - Job Search support and placement with local employers